EsraaHamouda/notifications-service/README.md

 2. **Notification System:**

-- The administartor can send individual or group notification by passing a notification object to call notification API
+- The administartor can send individual or group notification by passing a notification object to call notification API.
-    * Specify the notification provider SMS or Push notification
+    * Choose the notification provider either SMS or Push notification.
-    * Specifiy the template name
+    * Specifiy the template name.
-    * Pass a map (key value pairs) of the placeholders in certain template with its actual values.
+    * Pass a map of key value pairs of the placeholders in certain template with its actual values.
-    * Send the group or user Id based on the type specified
+    * Send the group or user Id based on the type specified.

 3. **Notification processor job:**

-    - As required that the notification provider can **handle limited number of notification per minute** (this limit is configured as a variable).
-Notification Handler component unified the notifications type based on the receiver,  in other word if there is a group notification it will be transformed to individual notification by fetching the user list per user group and save these notification instances to database.
+    - As required that the notification provider can **handle limited number of notifications per minute** (this limit is configured as a variable).
+The notification handler component unifies the notifications type based on the receiver,  in other word if there is a group notification it will be transformed to individual notification by fetching the user list per user group and saves these notification instances to database.

-    - in order to facilitate the notification job processor to handle the limited capacity(Assumption: as per it is not required not to integrate with real notification APIs like  using a publish /subscribe methodology to certain topic or websockets to register users to it to broadcast messages.
-    -  If there is a group notification where the group contains large num of users that may exceed the limited provider capacity and this will make the service down).
+    - In order to facilitate the notification job processor to handle the limited capacity(Assumption: as per it is not required not to integrate with real notification APIs like  using a publish /subscribe methodology to certain topic or websockets to register users to it to broadcast messages.
+If there is a group notification where the group contains a large num of users that may exceed the limited provider capacity and this will make the service down).

     - So, After saving the notification instances to DB job processor will fetch limited amount of notification and send them to users(Assumption: provider just logging the notification info instead of the actual implementation of sending messages)